commons-app/commons-app-documentation/Volunteers-welcome!.md

 # Testers

-Use the beta version (or even better, compile from the latest source) and report bugs on the issue tracker.
+Use the beta version (or even better, compile from the latest source) and report bugs to the issue tracker.

 # Translators